mattcolombo/kafka-connect-cli/README.md

 # kafka-connect-cli

-A comprehensive command line tool to manage a Kafka Connect installation.
+A comprehensive command line tool to manage a Kafka Connect installation, invoked by using `kconnect-cli`.
 The CLI leverages the Connect Rest API, effectively creating a client under the cover and issuing requests to said API.
 It will allow to work with variously configured Connect clusters (including using mTLS, basic and token based authentication).

 ## Configuration requirements